 Lisa A. Fitzgerald joined the Company in 2010 as Executive Vice President and Brand Leader for OshKosh B'gosh.
-From 2000 to 2009, Ms. Fitzgerald was with Lands' End, Inc., a specialty apparel division of Sears Holdings Corporation, having served most recently as Executive Vice President of Merchandising, Design, and Creative, and as Interim President in 2008.
+From 2000 to 2009, Ms. Fitzgerald worked for Lands' End, Inc., a specialty apparel division of Sears Holdings Corporation, having served as Executive Vice President of Merchandising, Design, and Creative, and as Interim President in 2008.
 Prior to that, Ms. Fitzgerald worked for Gymboree as Vice President and General Merchandise Manager for its Baby product line.

-William G. Foglesong joined the Company in 2010 as Senior Vice President of Marketing.
+William G. Foglesong joined the Company in 2010 as Senior Vice President of Marketing, with responsibilities for marketing and eCommerce.
 From 2008 to 2010, Mr. Foglesong was the Vice President of Marketing and Direct-To-Consumer at Spanx, Inc., a leading woman's apparel company.
-From 2002 to 2008, Mr. Foglesong worked at The Home Depot, Inc. where he was General Manager of Home Depot Direct.
-Mr. Foglesong started his career with General Electric and gained additional experience at The Boston Consulting Group where he focused on building Internet strategies for his clients.
+From 2002 to 2008, Mr. Foglesong worked at The Home Depot, Inc. where he held various management positions, including General Manager of Home Depot Direct.
+Mr. Foglesong started his career with General Electric and gained additional experience at The Boston Consulting Group where he focused on building internet strategies for his clients.
+Mr. Foglesong serves as a director of Kids in Distressed Situations, Inc. (K.I.D.S.).